Eridan-Games-Studio/eridan-wiki/docs/games/rika-rpg.md

 Can you truly understand what it means to be **alien**—and in doing so, discover who you really are?

-## Distribution Order

-This game is planned as the third release in our distribution pipeline.

 ---

 **Explore More:**